7thLucas/full-app-6a331-2915f-4760/_doc/product-overview.md

 ---

 ## What It Is
-BeatRide is a browser-based creative experience.
+Future is a browser-based creative experience.
 The user uploads a video or audio recording of themselves playing a song.
 The app extracts the audio, analyzes it in real time (beat detection, BPM, frequency spectrum), and generates a reactive 3D skateboarding animation: